C4ssif3r/admin-panel-finder/README.md

-# admin-panel-finder tool
+# admin-panel-finder tool 🔥🔫

- a powerful script for find login [admin] pages !
+A powerful script for find login [admin] pages 💯

+# Requirements:

+Python3
+pip3

+How to install python on your device?:
+`apt install -y python`
+Or
+`apt install -y python3`

+how to install pip3 on your device?:
+`apt install -y pip`
+Or
+`apt install -y pip3`

-launch on termux or linux or win10:
+🪲 Tested on termux or linux or win10:

-Launch :
+📌 How to Launch ?

 `git clone https://github.com/C4ssif3r/admin-panel-finder`

 `cd admin-panel-finder`

 `python admin-finder.py`